 not to let your biases or judgments show.

-control, or manipulate your clients even when it is clear to your perspective, what needs to happen.
+control or manipulate your clients even when it is clear, to your perspective, what needs to happen.

-Are you able to coach without needing acknowledgment.
+Are you able to coach without needing acknowledgment?
 A good coach does not take credit for what their clients achieve - at least not to the client

 Have you been coached yourself?